bkager/Tiny-node-cookbook/README.md

 ## Useful Resources

-A collection of resources, online and off, which I've found useful.
+A collection of resources which I've found useful.

 ## License